Roof and Loft Insulation

 Loft insulation types

 Bat or blanket loft insulation This is probably the most common type of insulation.
-It is available in rolls of foil-backed felt, rockwool, glass or mineral fibre.
+It is available in rolls of foil-backed felt, rockwool, hemp, glass or mineral fibre.
 Pros: Straightforward to install yourself.
 Some brands use recycled glass or sheep’s wool (which is non-irritant).
 Good for insulating accessible spaces such as exposed wall cavities.
 Cons: Some materials can irritate the skin, so you'll need to wear proper protection.
 Sheep’s wool is a more expensive insulation option.
 Rolls of blanket can be too bulky to fit in small spaces or around obstructions.

 Loose-fill loft insulation This is made from a variety of granular or lightweight materials such as cork granules, mineral wool or cellulose fibre.
 Greener types of loose-fill insulation include recycled newspaper.
 Pros: Fits easily between irregularly spaced joists or around obstructions.
 It is useful for topping up existing insulation in attics.
 Cons: Can come loose in draughty lofts.
 Safety equipment and protective clothing are needed during installation.